porthole-ascend-cinnamon/mhddos_proxy_releases/README-EN.md

 <details>
 <summary>Click to expand</summary>

-- **10.07.2022** It is now possible to set options via mhddos.ini file
+- **10.07.2022** It is now possible to set options via mhddos.ini file.
+Added DE | PL | LT languages
 - **08.07.2022**
     - For ease of install and protection against unauthorized use, the program is now distributed as an executable file